SovereignCloudStack/docs/src/pages/data-protection.md

 OpenAI keeps training data for 30 days.
 Read more: [OpenAI API data usage policies](https://openai.com/policies/api-data-usage-policies).

-Markprompt keeps the data as long as you need to query it.
-If you remove a file or delete a project, all associated data will be deleted immediately.

 ## By accessing our website, the following data will be stored

 2 bytes of the user’s IP address